-2 Community and facilities fo@credito 1033484 Key objective : to encourage our strong community spirit by enabling an active community life with town events for all Context Crediton has a huge number of community groups covering all aspects of social life.
+2 Community and facilities Key objective: to encourage our strong community spirit by enabling an active community life with town events for all

+Context Crediton has a huge number of community groups covering all aspects of social life.
 Many of these groups regularly work together to produce town-wide events which are appreciated by residents and are core to town life.
 Current performance and presentation spaces in the town are inadequate for the aspirations of these groups.
-In order to develop facilities for the coming decades, the Town Team has identified the need for a multi-use space.
+In order to develop facilities for the coming decades, the Town Team has identified the need for a purpose-designed multi-use space.
 2.1 Community Hub The issue The Town Team's Hub Study was the result of a long period of research and consultation with all the producing arts groups and other organisations on their requirements.
+The study identified the hub as a long-term project requiring substantial funding.
+A large number of groups are in support of pursuing this.
+The Town Team has set up a separate Hub project and recruited Trustees with a variety of skills to help progress it.
+The working title is 'The Heart Project' with the strapline 'Keeping the heart in Crediton'.
+The Town Team will shortly begin stakeholder consultation.
+The Town Council is strongly in support of the project.
+However, no site has yet been identified and is unlikely to be, until an extensive feasibility study has been undertaken.
+This plan therefore supports in principle the use of a suitable site within the Neighbourhood Plan area for the hub project being undertaken by the Town Team.
+To progress this issue, we have the following objective:

-The study identified the hub as a long-term project requiring To progress this issue, we have the following objective: Objective 2.1 to support the Community Hub project in order to maintain and improve the range of social, community and leisure facilities for all ages and to support proposals that enable and develop the town's strong community spirit This accords with NPPF Ch 8, para 91, para 92 a), b) Objective 2.1 will be achieved through policy CF1.
+Objective 2.1 to support the Community Hub project in order to maintain and improve the range of social, community and leisure facilities for all ages and to support proposals that enable and develop the town's strong community spirit This accords with NPPF Ch 8, para 91, para 92 a), b) Objective 2.1 will be achieved through policy C1.